Pulse diagnosis in Chinese medicine

 - Hollow (kou mai) — like pressing on a scallion stalk — firm on the edges, empty in the middle.
 Indicates sudden loss of blood or severe yin deficiency.

 In practice, pulses are rarely purely one quality.
-The vast majority of patients present with a combination of qualities — for example, a wiry, thin and slightly rapid pulse — and it is the combination that paints the complete clinical picture.
+The vast majority of patients present with a combination of qualities — for example, a wiry, thin and slightly rapid pulse at the left guan and chi positions — and it is the combination, together with the specific positions in which qualities are found, that paints the complete clinical picture.

 5. Common pulse patterns and what they mean